adityakalkar/E-commerce-Fragrance-Sales-Analysis/README.md

 # E-commerce-Fragrance-Sales-Analysis

-This project focuses on analyzing men's perfume sales data from eBay, with the goal of uncovering insights related to pricing, availability, and brand performance.
-The analysis is conducted using both SQL and Python, incorporating data cleaning, SQL querying, data visualization, and statistical hypothesis testing to provide a comprehensive view of the factors affecting perfume sales.
+This project focuses on analyzing men's fragrance sales data from eBay, with the goal of uncovering insights related to pricing, availability, and brand performance.
+The analysis is conducted using both SQL and Python, incorporating data cleaning, SQL querying, data visualization, and statistical hypothesis testing to provide a comprehensive view of the factors affecting fragrance sales.

 ## Data Source
-The dataset includes perfume listings with details like brand, title, price, available stock, and units sold.
+The dataset includes fragrance listings with details like brand, title, price, available stock, and units sold.
 Key columns analyzed include brand, price, available, and sold, along with timestamps for when listings were last updated.

 ## Objectives
 The main goals of this project are to clean and preprocess the data, perform SQL-based queries to investigate pricing and sales patterns, analyze the correlation between key variables, and evaluate the performance of different brands.
 Additionally, hypothesis testing is conducted to determine whether price significantly affects sales.